JonKohler/linux/Documentation/virt/kvm/x86/mmu.rst

     quadrant maps 1GB virtual address space. role.access:
     Inherited guest access permissions from the parent ptes in the form uwx.
-    Note execute permission is positive, not negative. role.invalid:
+    Note execute permission is positive, not negative.
+When Intel MBEC is not enabled, permissions follow the uwx form.
+When Intel MBEC is enabled, execute is split into two permissions, kernel executable and user executable, with the split controlled by role.has_mbec. role.has_mbec:
+    When role.has_mbec=1, Intel mode-based execute control is active, which gives the guest the ability to split execute pages into two permissions, kernel executable and user executable. role.invalid:
     The page is invalid and should not be used.
 It is a root page that is currently pinned (by a cpu hardware register pointing to it); once it is